audererob/designApp/README.md

    * End-user license agreement
 * The titlebar is not shown on certain screens (e.g. photo capture)

-# Architectural considerations
-* Allow for component re-use where practical
-* The effort to specify/build a screen is ideally relatively low.
-Consider something data-driven?
-But not required.
-* Business logic should ideally live close to where each screen is specified
-* New tests and instructions can ideally be added fairly easily into the app

 # Potential starting points
-* What are the various UX components that could be created?
+* What are some of the various UX components that could be created?
 What's their function and primary properties?
-* How are screens specified, and how do they utilize those components?
+* How could screens be specified, and how do they utilize those components?
 * Where would various business logic live?
-What could a simple data model be?
 * How would screens be wired together in terms of navigation?
-How could business logic, such as form validation, affect this?
 * How would data (e.g. tests) be locally stored?
+* Consider things such as component re-use and reducing duplicated code